Ioanna Matte, MSc, BSc (Hons) Psych, PgDip. Psych, RegUKCP

 - Emotional abuse

 - Low self-confidence

 - Panic disorder

 - Physical abuse

 Fees are negotiable between £55 - £75 in Fleet Street, Central London.

 Concessions are available for students (lowest fee £45).
-If my standard fees are not manageable, please do feel free to discuss this with me.
+If my standard fees are not manageable, please feel free to discuss this with me.

 Session length is usually 50 minutes, unless otherwise agreed with clients.